SLKone/SLKone.github.io/_case-studies/Acquisition-Integration-Plan-for-$250M-Oil-&-Gas-Acquisition-Plan.md

 #### Leading With Results
 - Provided a destination and integration pathway to follow.
 Where the business had a rough integration plan developed, we were able to establish a detailed integration plan for the business leaders to follow to reach that goal.​
-- Communication materials developed.  **The process that was executed to review future state provided business rationale and materials to help establish buy in with the acquired business’ leadership team on the combined direction.**
+- Communication materials developed.  **The process that was executed to review future state provided business rationale and materials to help establish buy in with the acquired business' leadership team on the combined direction.**